David Stoddart (geographer): Academic career

 In the mid-1960s, accompanying a military expedition, he discovered great biodiversity and documented the huge tortoise populations on the Seychelles island of Aldabra, and the scientific work on its habitat was instrumental in stopping the construction of a British military airfield.
 The island became a World Heritage Site in 1982.
 In 1967, a similar expedition went to Diego Garcia, one of the Chagos Islands, prior to its appropriation for a controversial American base.

+In 1969 Stoddart participated in the Cook Bicentenary Expedition to Rarotonga, Tonga and the Cook Islands.

 The decline in interest and status of the discipline of climatic geomorphology was in part indebted to a 1969 publication of Stoddart.
 Stoddart criticized climatic geomorphology for applying supposedly "trivial" methodologies in establishing landform differences between morphoclimatic zones, being linked to Davisian geomorphology and by allegedly neglecting the fact that physical laws governing processes are the same across the globe.

 He also held an interest in the history of geographic thought, publishing a major book On Geography and Its History in 1986 and several articles about the discipline, and on the contribution of Darwin's work to understanding the Earth.
 A parallel program on the morphology and hydrodynamics of salt marshes was largely conducted in the UK.
 He also studied mangroves and sedimentation.

 He published work in the Smithsonian Institution's Atoll Research Bulletin.
 He was also one of the founders of the journal Progress in Geography, and the first co-ordinating editor of the journal Coral Reefs.
 He was a co-founder and first president of the International Society for Reef Studies and helped to establish the quadrennial International Coral Reef Symposium.
 He was also involved in the establishment of the International Year of the Reef in 1997, and of the Global Coral Reef Monitoring Network.